Join: Expats in Poland

 International Money Transfers

-Money-saving tip: Compare transfer costs before sending.
-A €1000 transfer through Wise typically costs €5-8, while banks might charge €25-50 plus poor exchange rates.
+Money-saving tip: Revolut uses interbank exchange rates with no hidden markups.
+A €1000 transfer typically costs just €2-5, while traditional Polish banks might charge €25-50 plus poor exchange rates.

 Payment Methods in Poland